cumulus9/cumulus9-margin-api/README.md

 # Cumulus9 Margin API

-A quick start guide to trial the Cumulus9 Margin API with your favorite programming language.
+A quick start guide to use the Cumulus9 Margin API with your favorite programming language.

 ## Description